VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/user-managment.md

 ## User roles

-Managed VictoriaMetrics provides different levels of user access.
+VictoriaMetrics Cloud provides different levels of user access.
 It defines what information users can access and edit in your account.

 You assign the role to the user during the user creation procedure.
 You can change the role after the creation